 Black - any 20 techniques, selected at random by the assessors, from any previously taught; and, more advanced techniques.

-There are a total of approximately 250 techniques within the MCMAP, and the techniques build on each other as the Marine progressess through the colored belts.
+There are a total of approximately 250 techniques within the MCMAP, and the techniques build on each other as the Marine progresses through the colored belts.
 By the time a Marine qualifies for black belt, he is well trained in a range of lethal and non-lethal techniques, and is more than capable of overcoming any physical threat, either with or without weapons.
-Aside from being tested on the physical techniques for each belt, Marines are examined on such topics as: explain the concept of the leader and the follower; leadership styles; mentoring; manoeuvre warefare; decision making; USMC values and beliefs; and ethical leadership.
+Aside from being tested on the physical techniques for each belt, Marines are examined on such topics as: explain the concept of the leader and the follower; leadership styles; mentoring; maneuver ware fare; decision making; USMC values and beliefs; and ethical leadership.

-One particular aspect that is emphasised throughout MCMAP is the mental development of a combative mindset.
+One particular aspect that is emphasized throughout MCMAP is the mental development of a combative mindset.
 The aim of this is to develop and maintain mental focus (together with correct physical technique) when fatigued or under other physical and mental pressures.
-Different mechanisms that affect combat mindset in the MCMAP are detailed and worth summarising below:
+Different mechanisms that affect combat mindset in the MCMAP are detailed and worth summarizing below: